 The new Institute provides an extensive infrastructure designed and operated to facilitate modern informatics research and support for hundreds of projects including several multi-site national and global efforts.
 We have redundancies built in to all equipment, and a completely secure facility to protect equipment and data.
 The resources described below provide networking, storage and computational capabilities that will ensure a stable, secure and robust environment.
 It is an unprecedented test bed to create and validate big data solutions.
 Because these resources have been designed, built and continuously upgraded over the years by our systems administration team, we have the appropriate expertise and operating procedures in place to use these resources to their maximum benefit.

-Physical Infrastructure of the Soto Building at USC.
-The Stevens Neuroimaging and Informatics Institute is physically located in the Soto Street Building (Figures 1 and 2) on the USC Health Sciences Campus, occupying two suites of the building's ground floor.
+Physical Infrastructure of the Soto Building at USC: The Stevens Neuroimaging and Informatics Institute is physically located in the Soto Street Building (Figures 1 and 2) on the USC Health Sciences Campus, occupying two suites of the building's ground floor.
 The space is comprised of a reception area, two Director’s Offices area, faculty offices, a modern data center, a user area and conference rooms.
 The data center contains a 300 KVa UPS/PDU capable of providing uninterruptible power to mission-critical equipment housed in the room, dual 150KVa connections to building power, an 800kW Caterpillar C27 diesel backup generator, three Data Aire computer room air conditioning (CRAC) units, humidity control and a Cosco fire suppression and preaction system.
 A sophisticated event notification system is integrated in this space to automatically notify appropriate personnel of any detrimental power and HVAC issues that arise.

-Data Center Security.
-The datacenter is secured by two levels of physical access, to ensure HIPAA compliance for data security.
+Data Center Security: The datacenter is secured by two levels of physical access, to ensure HIPAA compliance for data security.
 The main facility is secured 24/7 with access control devices.
 Only authorized personnel are allowed in, and guests are permitted only after checking in, and only during business hours.
 The datacenter itself is additionally secured by a second layer of proximity card access.
 Only authorized staff are permitted to enter the datacenter facility.
 Individual racks containing HIPAA data are secured by lock and key to prevent cross access.